widgetti/solara/README.md

 # Usage

-   * Create a Python script or module and assign an IPywidget instance, or [React-IPywidgets](https://github.com/widgetti/react-ipywidgets) element to the `app` variable.
+   * Create a Python script or module and assign an IPywidget instance, or [React-IPywidgets](https://github.com/widgetti/react-ipywidgets) component or element `Page` (or define a `Page` component).
    * Run the server `$ solara run myapp.py`

 Use `solara --help` for help on extra arguments.

 ## Notebook support

-We also support notebooks, simply assign to the app variable in a code cell, save your notebook, and run `$ solara run myapp.ipynb`
+We also support notebooks, simply assign to the `Page` variable in a code cell, save your notebook, and run `$ solara run myapp.ipynb`.
+If you widget or component is called differently, run like `$ solara run myapp.ipynb:myobject.nested_widget`

 # Deployment